 COVR exists to significantly increase safety for humans and robots working in shared spaces.

 COVR is driven by five national research and technology organisations.
-Through the development of an intuitive toolkit and a range of testing protocols for validation of safety for cobots, COVR will increase the safety of all types of collaborative across all domains.
+Through the development of an intuitive toolkit and a range of testing protocols for validation of safety for cobots, COVR will increase the safety of all types of collaborative robots across all domains.

 The Danish Technological Institute (DTI) develops, applies and transfers technology to industry and society.
 DTI's main activities in robotics are located in Odense in the Centre for Robot Technology.
 We are a leading European robotics innovator with a staff of more than 45 robotic experts.
 We provide individual consultancy, actual working industrial solutions, courses, and networking opportunities, as well as performing applied research and development.